nick-esqueda/youtube/README.md

 ### Comments

 * View and create comments on videos.
 * Users can also edit and delete their comments if they wish.

 ![image](https://user-images.githubusercontent.com/93935486/167234138-c68a3a0f-8a00-4d58-a2b5-59b59497e5e2.png)

 ### Search

 * Use the search bar to find videos.

 ## Future Feature Ideas

-There are serveral feature additions and functionality enhancements that I plan to add to the site.
-Here are a few of those:
+There are several feature additions and functionality enhancements that I plan to add to the site.
+Here are a few:

 * Suggested videos algorithm
 * Video likes
 * Comment likes